CEI-lab/FastRobots-2023/docs/Lab3.md

 6. Test your chosen mode
    - Use the "..\Arduino\libraries\SparkFun_VL53L1X_4m_Laser_Distance_Sensor\examples\Example1_ReadDistance" example
    - Document your ToF sensor range, accuracy, repeatability, and ranging time
-   - Check and discuss whether the sensor is sensitive to different colors and textures.

 <p align="center"><img src="./Figs/ToF_characterization.png" width="700"></p>

 7. Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both works.
    - Fyi, don't use the Example1_wire code to do this, it works poorly when multiple sensors are attached.

-### Additional tasks for 5000-level students:

-1. Many distance sensors are based on infrared trasmission.
-Discuss a couple, highlight the differences in their fuctionality and the pros/cons of each.

-2. In future labs, it is essential that the code executes quickly, therefore you cannot let your code hang while it waits for the sensor to finish a measurement.
+8. In future labs, it is essential that the code executes quickly, therefore you cannot let your code hang while it waits for the sensor to finish a measurement.
 Write a piece of code that prints the Artemis clock to the Serial as fast as possible, continuously, and prints new ToF sensor data from both sensors only when avaialble.
    - Fyi, the distanceSensor.checkForDataReady() routine can be called to check when new data is available.
    - How fast does your loop execute, and what is the current limiting factor?

+### Additional tasks for 5000-level students:

+1. Many distance sensors are based on infrared trasmission.
+   - Discuss a couple, highlight the differences in their fuctionality and the pros/cons of each.
+   - Check and discuss whether the ToF sensor is sensitive to different colors and textures.

 ---